jnasante/ccew-ios-2016/09-review/09-01-review.markdown

 NSNotificationCenter *center = [NSNotificationCenter defaultCenter];
 ```

-Again, that `defaultCenter` method is guarnateed to return the same object every time.
+Again, that `defaultCenter` method is guaranteed to return the same object every time.

 We're going to use a singleton object to manage access to our application's database.
 A database is a shared resource that different parts of the application need access to.
 At the same time we must ensure that each part of the application has access to the same in-memory representation of the underlying data on the file system.